 Prerequisite: CHEM 221 or 223.
-This is the first part of a two-semester Biochemistry series that emphasizes important biochemical concepts on the structure and function of proteins, enzymes, carbohydrates, lipids, and cell membranes as well as on the bioenergetic and regulatory principles behind the central and carbohydrate pathways.
+This is Survey of Biochemistry course that emphasizes important biochemical concepts on the structure and function of proteins, enzymes, carbohydrates, lipids, as well as the bioenergetic and regulatory principles behind the central pathways.

-Outcome: Students will be able to demonstrate an understanding of structural-functional relationships in biological molecules and how carbohydrates are metabolized.
+Outcome: Students will be able to demonstrate an understanding of structural-functional relationships in biological molecules and how carbohydrates, proteins and lipids are metabolized.

 Topics discussed in classes include kinetics, mechanism of enzymatic reactions and the central metabolic pathways of carbohydrates.
-Students who successfully complete this course will be able to do the following, at an acceptable level (including but not limited to): Identify and describe biomolecules including carbohydrates, amino acids/proteins and lipids/lipid bilayers.
+Students who successfully complete this course will be able to do the following, at an acceptable level (including but not limited to): Identify and describe biomolecules including carbohydrates, amino acids/proteins and lipids.
 Choose appropriate buffer system; calculate the ratios of weak acid to conjugate base; determine the pKa from the associated titration curve; Show the major form of an amino acid/polypeptide including the zwitterion, at different pH values; track the fate of an oxygen molecule from inhalation in the lungs, track the fate of a carbon dioxide molecule produced from the TCA cycle, identify the kinetics of an enzymatic process; identify the substrates, enzymes and products in both catabolic and anabolic metabolism; track the fate of pyruvate and acetyl-CoA through the TCA cycle; track the fate and path of high-energy electrons through the electron transport complexes/respiratory chain, in conjunction with the Chemiosmotic principle of proton translocation utilized in oxidative phosphorylation to synthesize ATP.

 The link to the evaluation of the course will be sent to students at the end of the term.
 Please find 2-3 minutes to fill this online survey.
-Please remember that as the evaluation manual states: "..As student raters, you should also know that the results of your ratings for this class will be included as part of the information used to make decisions about promotion/tenure/salary increases for this instructor.
+Please remember that as the evaluation manual states: "..
+As student raters, you should also know that the results of your ratings for this class will be included as part of the information used to make decisions about promotion/tenure/salary increases for this instructor.
 Fairness to both the individual and the institution require accurate and honest answers."